 Medicare Advantage plans tend to work best for people who enjoy the convenience of getting all their medical coverage from one source, prefer potentially lower monthly premiums, and don’t mind using the plan’s network of doctors.
 Medigap plans offer enrollees the flexibility to visit any physicians or facilities they want as long as Medicare is accepted.

 Important note: you cannot have a Medicare Advantage plan and a Medigap plan at the same time.
 If you choose one option and find that it doesn’t suit your needs, you can change your coverage during the Medicare Annual Enrollment Period.

 Are You Searching for a Medigap Plan?

-HealthMarkets has licensed insurance agents nationwide who can help you sort through your options so you can find a Medigap plan that’s right for you, at a price that fits your budget.
+HealthMarkets has licensed insurance agents nationwide who can help you sort through your options so you can find a Medigap plan that’s right for you.
 Best of all, our help is available at no cost to you.
 Call an agent today at (800) 488-7621, or find a Medicare agent near you.